South Australia cricket team

-The South Australia cricket team, officially named the West End Redbacks, is an Australian men's professional first-class cricket team based in Adelaide, South Australia.
-The Redbacks play their home matches at Adelaide Oval and are the state cricket team for South Australia, representing the state in the Sheffield Shield competition and the limited overs Marsh One-Day Cup.
-Their Marsh One-Day Cup uniform features a red body with black sleeves.
-They are known as the West End Redbacks due to a sponsorship agreement with West End.
+The South Australia men's cricket team is an Australian men's professional first-class cricket team based in the state of South Australia.
+South Australia play their home matches at Adelaide Oval and Karen Rolton Oval, they are the state cricket team for South Australia representing the state in the Sheffield Shield competition and the limited overs One-Day Cup.
+The team is selected and supported by the South Australian Cricket Association (SACA).

+The team's One-Day Cup uniform features a red body with gold and blue elements, the state's colours.
+They were known as the Southern Redbacks from 1995 to 2024, and officially competed under the West End Redbacks moniker from 1996 to 2024 due to a sponsorship agreement with West End.
 The Redbacks formerly competed in the now-defunct KFC Twenty20 Big Bash, but were succeeded by the Adelaide Strikers in 2011 because this league was replaced with the Big Bash League.

 History

 The earliest known first-class match played by South Australia took place against Tasmania on the Adelaide Oval in November 1877.
 In 1892–93, they joined New South Wales and Victoria and played the inaugural Sheffield Shield season.
 South Australia won the Shield in just their second attempt.
-They have won the competition 13 times in total while they have twice won the One Day tournament now known as the Ryobi One Day Cup.
+They have won the competition 14 times in total while they have won the One Day tournament four times.
 They are also the current holders of the KFC 20/20 Big Bash trophy, defeating NSW in the 2010/11 final at Adelaide Oval.
 They will continue to hold the KFC Twenty20 Big Bash trophy, as the league is now defunct and has been replaced by the Big Bash League.

 Over the years, many successful international cricketers have played for South Australia.
 Clarrie Grimmett played with them during the 1920s and '30s, taking a total of 668 wickets.
 This remains a state record.
 In 1934, Sir Donald Bradman moved to South Australia and joined the team after originally playing with New South Wales, and he started with scores of 117, 233 and 357 in his first three innings.
 Others include the Chappell brothers (Ian and Greg), David Hookes, Darren Lehmann, Gil Langley, Jason Gillespie, and Terry Jenner.

 South Australia has also imported cricketers to play for them, with the most famous being Sir Gary Sobers, who appeared in three seasons during the early 1960s, and Barry Richards.
 Richards played just one season with South Australia but managed to set a state record for most runs in a season, making 1101 runs in the 1970–71 season.